paulobarberena/my_coded_cv/README.md

-# Luis Vinatea - Data Analyst
+# Paulo Barberena - Data Analyst

 | ![Luis Vinatea](https://media.licdn.com/dms/image/D4E03AQH56lHrlfeoZg/profile-displayphoto-shrink_200_200/0/1708397386087?e=1725494400&v=beta&t=k4TkmRyaASW0BKg1QLP2umZL1IMNlM54kifpUXByXa8) | **Administrator and analyst with 5 years of experience.
 Born in Brazil of Peruvian parents, lived in the USA, Spain, and Peru.
 Holds a degree in Economics and a diploma in Management.
 Currently pursuing an MBA in Corporate Finance at OBS Business School.
 Former restaurant owner with knowledge of sales strategy.
 Able to provide insights as a multilingual professional.
 Works as a consultant, helping small businesses make data-driven decisions** |
 |-----------------------------------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------|